APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots: APEX Framework

 \section{APEX Framework}

-We first describe the key components of our approach, action priors and multiple critics, detailing the theoretical reasoning behind these choices.
+We first describe the key components of our approach: action priors and multiple critics, along with the theoretical reasoning behind them.
 We then discuss important implementation details.
-Fig.~\ref{fig:flowchart} shows an overview of APEX.
+Fig.~\ref{fig:flowchart} provides an overview of APEX.